Te Keepa Te Rangihiwinui: Early life

 This was the start of six years of warfare for Te Keepa, always fighting on the side of the Pākehā government, usually working closely with Captain Thomas McDonnell.
 In February 1865, Te Keepa and his force of Whanganui Māori warriors took part in the attack on Ohoutahi Pa, a major Pai Mārire stronghold.
-Following the murder of the missionary Volkner, they were shipped to the other side of the country, to Opotiki.
+Following the murder of the missionary Volkner, they were shipped to the other side of the country, to Ōpōtiki.
 However they soon returned to Taranaki and were involved in the capture of Wereroa Pa and then the relief of Pipiriki.